You’re invited to Typeforum 2024! 📣

 4. Add in all the Yes/No questions, making sure that each one is set as Required.

-6. Once these calculations are set, add an Email block to the Question Group to capture the person’s contact details.
+6. Once these calculations are set, add an Email question type to the Question Group to capture the person’s contact details.
 Cam did this so he can send the person helpful content once they’ve completed the quiz.

 gamequitters5.png